QUESTION: How do you talk to your partner when THEY want a separation and YOU don't?

 DON'T discredit your spouse's point of view.
 It will only make them dig deeper into their already established position.

 DON’T tell your spouse, "You are too upset now.
 You need to take a break."
 Saying anything that even hints at assuming you know how they feel will derail any attempt at real conversation.
-You can ask them how they feel if you are willing to accept it, but best not to tell them how they feel.
+You can ask them how they think if you are willing to accept it, but best not to tell them how they feel.
 Again, this is probably one of the reasons they want a separation.

 DO remember that ACTIONS or INACTIONS got you here, not how you feel or what you think.
 Your partner knows how much you care by your ACTIONS or INACTIONS.
 Not by your imaginary conversations in your head.
 REAL conversations with REAL people make imaginary ones go away.